Massi117/Massi117/README.md

 ## :man_technologist: About Me :

 - I am currently a undergraduate student at Boston University studying Biomedical Engineering with a concentration in Machine Learning
-- I am currently exploring and learning machine learning concepts through boh my classes and independent studying.
+- I am currently exploring and learning machine learning concepts through both my classes and independent studying.

 ## 📝 Past Experiences and Projects :